 Surrender and Listen:

 First of all, you have to listen to what your body is trying to tell you.
 It's trying to get your attention and no matter how scary this is, you need to surrender and listen, because your body is going to win and shut you down if you don’t so you must pay attention.
 Surrender and ask for what it is trying to teach you, and then listen and find clues.
 Symptoms are only the warning sign and not the enemy.
 Make peace with whatever is happening and ask it to teach you what it needs to.
 This is one of the fastest ways to find the answers that are seeking you.
 I used to walk around telling myself the answers would come to me, and I was not meant to live this way.
 The answers did come and changed my entire life.
 I tuned myself to wellness and then hung on with as much faith as I could muster.
 I practiced faith with every thought and turned my mind away from sickness and disease, and then a tipping point came and the answers flowed in like a river.
 I still practice this to this day.
-Your mind is a powerful tool in your wellness and faith is ever present.
+Your mind is a powerful tool in your wellness and faith is ever-present.
 You just have to reach for it and hang on for dear life, even if you're afraid.
-Fire cannot kill a dragon.

 Meditating was the only way I found to calm my mind which is like a runaway train when I'm under stress.
 It took me a while because I couldn’t calm my mind down, so I only did five minutes a day and it was enough.
 Later on I did more; but in the beginning, this was all I could muster and then I did more.
 I'd find some calming music to listen to that lasted five to seven minutes or I'd use an app called Calm.
 It had ocean waves and other soothing sounds.
 Sometimes I needed a guided meditation to give my mind something to focus on.
 I tried a lot of different meditations and still do, sometimes I just focus on my breath; but whatever I do, I'm quieting my mind and stopping the chatter.
 Even five minutes was enough to stop my mind from going to the dark side that was telling me something was terribly wrong with me.